AminaManseur29/Miseenprod_projet/README.md

 ## Overview
 This project explores models for the selection of applicants in an hiring process, in order to facilitate the work of the HR department of companies.
 It accounts for ESG requirements, and more specifically gender oriented.

-## Motivation ?

 ## Project structure

 ```
 .
 ├── data/                    # Folder containing the data used
-├── figures/                 # The figures we've drawn
-notebook
+├── logs/                    # Folder containing the logs of the different scripts
+├── notebooks                # Notebook of the project
+├── output                   # Results of the models
-├── reports/                 # Streamlit pages
+├── pages/                   # Streamlit pages
 ├── pictures/                # Some pictures for the Readme
-├── output                   # Results of the models
 ├── src
-   ├── data_analysis         # Analysis of the data
+   ├── __init__              # Initialisation file
    ├── data_preprocessing    # Cleaning and merging of datasets
    ├── models                # Implemented models
    ├── evaluation            # Evaluation of the models
    └── main                  # Execution file
+├── .env                     # Environment variables stored
+├── .gitignore               # Files to ignore
+├── Accueil                  # Python file for the welcoming page of the project
 ├── README.md                # Project documentation
 └── requirements.txt         # Python dependencies